lewagon/dotfiles/04-Front-End/08-Templating/02-Recipe-book/README.md

 </template>
 ```

 Then, let's create a function `insertRecipes` that will insert the results in our list.
-Which parameter should be passed to it?
+Which parameter(s) should be passed to it?

-Let's create the function with a parameter: `recipes`, `container`.
+Let's create the function with two parameters: `recipes`, `container`.
 The first one will be the array of recipes we get from the API, and the second one will be the container where we want to insert the recipes.

 We will use the `forEach` method to iterate over the array of recipes, and for each recipe, we will clone the template element, and insert the recipe data in the right place.
 Your turn! (hint: check the lecture notes to see how we cloned the template element)